BaptisteD51/nouveau-theme-caweb/README.md

 #### Translate custom taxonomies
 It's the same as for custom post types translation : activate them in WPML settings : *WPML->settings->Taxonomies Translation*.
 Then you will be able to translate them in english.

+### Page template
+In WordPress, you can make specific templates for post types that the Webmaster can choose from the back office.

+In the Caweb theme case, there is a page template for the post type *page*.
+You can select it when you edit a page with Gutenberb.
+Go to the *Settings->Page->Template*.
+You can switch between the default template (defined by *page.php*) and *Page with no title* (defined in out case by *template-no-title.php*).
+With this template, the <h1> tag isn't inputed in the front office by default.
+You must add it with gutenberg with the header block.
+This is very useful if you want to place the <h1> elsewhere in the page, for example in a banner.

+Creating a page template isn't very difficult :
+1. Create a .php file in your theme files.
+You can name it how you want.
+2. At the top of the file, open <?php tags and put the following comments :
+    '''
+    <?php
+    /**
+    \* Template Name: The Name of your template
+    \* Template Post Type: The Post type you want to apply it to
+    \*/
+    ?>
+    '''
+3. Then you can use the WP loop just as you normally do with generic template parts.